eduardocanellas/rfcs/text/0000-try-trait-v2.md

 ## Possibilities for `yeet`

 As previously mentioned, this RFC neither defines nor proposes a `yeet` operator.
-However, like the previous design could support one with its `Try::from_error`, it's important that this design would be sufficient to support it.
+However, like the previous design could support one with its `EarlyExit::from_error`, it's important that this design would be sufficient to support it.

 *`yeet` is a [bikeshed-avoidance](https://twitter.com/josh_triplett/status/1248658754976927750) name for `throw`/`fail`/`raise`/etc, used because it definitely won't be the final keyword.*

 Because this "residual" design carries along the "result-ness" or "option-ness" or similar, it means there are two possibilities for a desugaring.

-- It could directly take the residual type, so `yeet e` would desugar directly to `FromTryResidual::from_residual(e)`.
+- It could directly take the residual type, so `yeet e` would desugar directly to `FromReturn::from_return(e)`.
-- It could put the argument into a special residual type, so `yeet e` would desugar to something like `FromTryResidual::from_residual(Yeeted(e))`.
+- It could put the argument into a special residual type, so `yeet e` would desugar to something like `FromReturn::from_return(Yeeted(e))`.

 These have various implications -- like `yeet None`/`yeet`, `yeet Err(ErrorKind::NotFound)`/`yeet ErrorKind::NotFound.into()`, etc -- but thankfully this RFC doesn't need to discuss those.
 (And please don't do so in the GitHub comments either, to keep things focused, though feel free to start an IRLO or Zulip thread if you're so inspired.)

 <!--
 Think about what the natural extension and evolution of your proposal would be and how it would affect the language and project as a whole in a holistic way.
-Try to use this section as a tool to more fully consider all possible interactions with the project and language in your proposal.
+EarlyExit to use this section as a tool to more fully consider all possible interactions with the project and language in your proposal.
 Also consider how this all fits into the roadmap for the project and of the relevant sub-team.